 Experimental investigations on the Tibetan Plateau are not comparable with typical meteorological and ecological experiments.
-Not only do the high altitude and the remote area impose limitations, but also unforeseeable administrative regulations challenge the organization of experiments with different groups and large equipment.
+Not only do the high altitude and the remoteness of the area impose limitations, but also unforeseeable administrative regulations challenge the organisation of experiments with different groups and large equipment.
 It was initially planned to investigate small degraded plots with chambers and micro-lysimeters and to use a larger plot, in the size of the eddy-covariance footprint, as a reference area to investigate the daily fluctuations of the evaporation and carbon dioxide flux.
-Due to customs and permit problems, this was unfortunately only partly possible at Kema site in 2010, but not during the main chamber experiment in 2012.
+Due to customs and permit problems, this was unfortunately only partly possible at Kema site in 2010, and not at all during the main chamber experiment in 2012.

 Therefore, model-specific parameters were investigated in 2012 and the models were adapted to the specific Tibetan conditions with the chamber data.
-These model versions were then tested with the eddy-covariance data in 2010 at Kema site with nearly intact Kobresia cover.
-A summary of the experimental setup according to measurement technique is given in Table 3.
+These model versions were then tested with the eddy-covariance data in 2010 at the Kema site with nearly intact Kobresia cover.
+Forced with measured atmospheric conditions, these simulations are used to examine the differences among degradation classes in carbon and water exchange between surface and atmosphere.
+The 13C labelling studies enabled us to relate the differences in carbon exchange to the specific vegetation and soil compartments.
+Finally, a surface scheme coupled with a mesoscale atmospheric model served to estimate feedbacks of surface forcing on the atmosphere.
+A summary of the experimental setup according to measurement technique is given in Table 5.